How Did I Reduce Waste Through Zero Waste Living?

 These natural enzymes are produced by fermenting citrus peels with sugar and water, creating a versatile liquid that can be used as a non-toxic, DIY cleaner.
 It’s perfect for disinfecting surfaces, cutting through grease, and eliminating odors.

 This all-purpose cleaner works great on most surfaces, leaving them clean and fresh without any harmful chemicals.
-Pair it with an eco-friendly product like the Tangie Dish Wash Bar to tackle more specific cleaning tasks and keep your home spotless a sustainable way.
+Pair it with an eco-friendly product like the Tangie Dish Soap Bar to tackle more specific cleaning tasks and keep your home spotless in a sustainable way.

 Tangie Dish Soap